10-3-pursuit/10-3-resources/fetch-and-populate-dom.md

-# USING FETCH TO CALL THIRD PARTY API & DOM VIDEOS
+# USING FETCH TO CALL THIRD PARTY APIS & POPULATING DOM VIDEOS

 These videos help you to fetch from an API endpoint both statically and dynamically as well as add the API information to your HTML